7kfpun/flag-css/README.md

 # Flag-css

-CSS for SVG country flags with PNG failback.
+CSS for SVG country flags with PNG fallback.
 See the [demo](http://7kfpun.github.io/flag-css/).

 > As a backend developer, I prefer **ISO_3166-1 alpha-3**.